Jun 16, 2021

 Specific Undergraduate and Graduate Programs for Fast Track Requirements

-The Fast Track programs are specifically for the Masters of Science in Information Assurance, Information Systems, Computer Science and Health Informatics graduate programs in the Beacom College of Computer and Cyber Sciences.
+The Fast Track programs are specifically for the Masters of Science in Cyber Defense and Computer Science graduate programs in the Beacom College of Computer and Cyber Sciences.

 Undergraduate students in:

-- Network and Security Administration (NSA) would select the MS Cyber Defense program
+- BS Network and Security Administration would select the MS Cyber Defense program

-- Cyber Operations (CyOp) would select either the MS Cyber Defense or MS Applied Computer Science programs
+- BS Cyber Operations would select either the MS Cyber Defense or MS Computer Science programs

-- Computer Science (CSC) would select either the MS Cyber Defense or MS Applied Computer Science programs
+- BS Computer Science would select either the MS Cyber Defense or MS Computer Science programs

 Students with a identified majors may be admitted to the Fast Track program upon completion of their junior year.
 Accordingly, they can apply to the program in the last semester of their junior year.
 To be considered, the student will have to meet the following requirements: